revgrid/revgrid/etc/revgrid.api.md

     updateCursor(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration updateSize(): void;
-    // Warning: (ae-forgotten-export) The symbol "Viewport" needs to be exported by the entry point public-api.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ViewLayout" needs to be exported by the entry point public-api.d.ts
     //
     // (undocumented)
-    readonly viewport: Viewport;
+    readonly viewLayout: ViewLayout;
     waitModelRendered(): Promise<number>;
     windowOpen(url: string, name: string, features?: string): Window | null;
 }